-No. Name (Date of birth) [Director since] Career summ ary, positions and responsibilities at the Company, and significant concurrent positions Number of shares of the Company held December 2005 June 2006 June 2011 Mr. Tadashi Hash Joined The Dai-ichi Kangyo Bank, Ltd. General Manager of Credit Planning Dept., The Dai-ichi Kangyo Bank, Ltd. Executive Officer of The Dai-ichi Kangyo Bank, Ltd. (resigned in March 2002) Executive Officer, General Manager of Credit Risk Management Dept., Mizuho Holdings, Inc. (resigned in March 2003) Senior Managing Director of Nihon Chuo Jisho Co., Ltd. Director and President of Nihon Chuo Jisho Co., Ltd. (resigned in March 2006) President and Representative Director of Mizuho Factors, Ltd. (resigned in March 2011) Director of the Company (present) imoto attended 13 out of 13 meetings of the Board of he fiscal year ended March 31, 2014. - 9 (Independent Director) Nir.
-Tadashi Hashimoto attended 15 out of 15 meetings of the Board of Directors held in the fiscal year ended March 31, 2014.
-Reasons for selection as the candidate for Outside Director Mr. Tadashi Hashimoto worked at financial institutions for many years and has sophisticated accounting knowledge.
-The Company proposes that Mr. Hashimoto be elected as an Outside Director in the expectation that he will utilize his knowledge in providing suggestions about the Company's management in general.
-Although he used to work at a financial institution that has transactions with the Company, the Company deems that his independence as an Outside Director is not questionable because 1) he is not a current or a recent operating officer of the said financial institution and a considerable number of years has passed since he left the said financial institution (11 years will have passed since he left the said financial institution as of the day of this Ordinary General Meeting of Shareholders); 2) the ratio of debts to the Company's total assets is low (approximately 30%) and the debt from the said financial institution accounts for less than 10% of the Company's total debts, and thus, the Company considers that the said financial institution has no special impact on the Company's decision-making by the Board of Directors etc.; and 3) the Company considers that there is no
+No. Name (Date of birth) [Director since] Career summary, positions and responsibilities at the Company, and significant concurrent positions Number of shares of the Company held June 2006 June 2011 Mr. Tadashi Hash Joined The Dai-ichi Kangyo Bank, Ltd. General Manager of Credit Planning Dept., The Dai-ichi Kangyo Bank, Ltd. Executive Officer of The Dai-ichi Kangyo Bank, Ltd. (resigned in March 2002) Executive Officer, General Manager of Credit Risk Management Dept., Mizuho Holdings, Inc. (resigned in March 2003) Senior Managing Director of Nihon Chuo Jisho Co., Ltd. Director and President of Nihon Chuo Jisho Co., Ltd. (resigned in March 2006) President and Representative Director of Mizuho Factors, Ltd. (resigned in March 2011) Director of the Company (present) imoto attended 13 out of 13 meetings of the Board of the fiscal year ended March 31, 2014. - 9 (Independent Director) Reasons for select Mr. Tadashi Hash has sophisticated Hashimoto be electricated that has transaction independence as a current or a receconsiderable numinstitution (11 years institution as of the 2) the ratio of deband the debt from the Company's to financial institution by the Board of D tion as the candidate for Outside Director imoto worked at financial institutions for many years and accounting knowledge.
+The Company proposes that Mr. cted as an Outside Director in the expectation that he will dge in providing suggestions about the Company's eneral.
+Although he used to work at a financial institution ons with the Company, the Company deems that his an Outside Director is not questionable because 1) he is not ent operating officer of the said financial institution and a ber of years has passed since he left the said financial are will have passed since he left the said financial are day of this Ordinary General Meeting of Shareholders); ts to the Company's total assets is low (approximately 30%) the said financial institution accounts for less than 10% of tal debts, and thus, the Company considers that the said on has no special impact on the Company's decision-making firectors etc.; and 3) the Company considers that there is no of interest with other general shareholders will arise.